-Long Island Family Attorney
+Long Island Parental Alienation Attorney

 Parental alienation is the intentional or unintentional influence a former

-uncontested divorce.
+legal separation.
 What may have begun as an amicable situation in

 divorce mediation may have soured over time resulting in one parent interfering in the former

 spouse's parenting time, custody or visitation through the child or children.

-Signs of Alienation
+Signs of Parental Alienation

 Parental Alienation Syndrome is a disorder children can experience as a

 - Without an explanation, the child no longer wants to visit you